Pandemic speed of COVID-19

 Medical imaging of COVID-19

 The radiographic features of COVID-19 using chest radiograph and Computed Tomography (CT) are those of atypical pneumonia.
 However, imaging has limited sensitivity for COVID-19 and up to 18% demonstrated normal chest radiographs or CT subjected to mild or early in the disease course.
-This decreases to 3% in severe disease.
+This decreases to 3% in severe diseases.
 Bilateral and multilobar involvement is frequent.
 The application of plain radiograph is less sensitive than chest CT.
 However, chest radiography is usually the first-line imaging modality used for patients with suspected COVID-19.
 The chest radiographs may be normal in early or mild disease.
 Of patients with COVID-19 requiring hospitalisation, 69% of initial patient admissions gave an abnormal chest radiograph.
 Also, 80% of hospital patients indicated some form of radiographic abnormalities.
 These observations were found to be more prominent after 10-12 days from the onset of symptoms.
 The most common findings were airspace opacities compared to the less frequent, pulmonary ground-glass opacity.
 The distribution of COVID-19 in the chest is bilateral, peripheral with the lower region being predominant.
 This is in contrast to multiple lung parenchymal abnormalities and associated pleural effusion which is rare.

 Computed Tomography (CT) in adults with COVID-19